Celebrating the Summer Solstice: light, abundance & gratitude

 • In what areas of your life have you experienced growth and abundance recently?
 How can you nurture and celebrate these aspects?

-• Reflect on the concept of light and its significance during the summer solstice.
+• Reflect on the concept of light and its significance during the solstice.
 How can you bring more light into your own life and the lives of others?

 In what ways do you dim your light or hide your true self?